csc301-fall-2021/team-project-11-nahdet-el-mahrousa/README.md

 Deployment is automated by GitHub Actions, which is triggered when pushing to `staging` and `main` branches.

-During deployment, environment variables will be loaded from GitHub Secrets.
-Currently, a env secret is in the format of:
+During deployment, environment variables for server will be loaded from GitHub Secrets.
+Currently, a env secret is in the following format:

 ```sh
 KEY_1=\"VALUE_1\"\nKEY_2=\"VALUE_2\"\n.....